ImperialBower/pkcore/docs/EPIC-00.md

 Malcolm X and Lenny Bruce are the perspectives that speak to me most.
 I have always been an outsider, and treasure that perspective.

+Also, when you pair with me, I will curse.
+I will say shit, and fuck, and fart, and if you are offended by these things, let me know.
+Personally, given we live in a world where one of the political parties is openly condemning my mom's lifestyle, and kids being gunned down in their classrooms is the norm, I could give a flying fuck about your delicate sensibilities.
+I have zero tollerance for racism, sexism, misogyny, and prejudice toward people just trying to live the most authentic version of their lives.
+If you have a problem with that, talk to someone about how uncomfortable you get when you see two people of the same sex holding hands, or why it offends you to have people of different races being happy and living their lives.
+You may discover something very interesting about yourself. *INSERT PROMO CODE FOR BETTER HEALTH HERE*

 Consider yourself warned ;-)

 ## Test Driving, Thin Slicing, and My Chunnel Approach